cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Interview vs. Self-Report Assessment**

 * Assessments of current attachment state of mind by AAI and self-report measures are weakly correlated (average .15).
-* Possible causes:
+* **Possible causes**:
   * AAI evaluates state of mind, self-report measures obtain conscious reporting.
   * AAI assesses relatively narrow range of behaviors compared to self-report measures.
   * Healthy adults have greater range and flexibility of attachment behaviors.

-**Recommendations**
+### Recommendations

-* For clinical populations: use AAI and related measures to evaluate stable, single state of mind with respect to attachment.
+* **For clinical populations**: use AAI and related measures to evaluate stable, single state of mind with respect to attachment.
-* For healthier patients: use ECR-R along with a wider range of intimacy and relational measures to create greater range and flexibility of intimate behaviors.
+* **For healthier patients**: use ECR-R along with a wider range of intimacy and relational measures to create greater range and flexibility of intimate behaviors.
 * At this point, ECR-R is the most suitable measure for detecting avoidant/deactivating and anxious/hyperactivating behaviors in adult romantic relationships.

-### Assessment of Attachment-Related Behaviors in Treatment A number of assessment scales are especially useful to the attachment-based therapist as a way
+## Assessment of Attachment-Related Behaviors in Treatment

 **Attachment-Related Behaviors in Treatment**

 **Assessment Scales for Attachment in Therapy**

-* Two commonly used scales to assess attachment in therapy: Working Alliance Inventory (WAI) and Client Attachment to Therapist Scale (CATS)
+* **Two commonly used scales to assess attachment in therapy**: Working Alliance Inventory (WAI) and Client Attachment to Therapist Scale (CATS)

 **Working Alliance Inventory (WAI)**

 * Developed by Horvath and Greenberg (1989) to assess the working alliance between therapist and patient
 * Defined as "what makes it possible for the patient to accept and follow treatment faithfully" (Bordin, 1980)
-* Consists of 36 items, measuring three areas: bonds, goals, and tasks
+* **Consists of 36 items, measuring three areas**: bonds, goals, and tasks
 * Each item rated on a 5-point Likert scale (1 = not related, 5 = very related)
 * Securely attached patients had higher working alliance than preoccupied or avoidant patients (Lyons-Ruth et al., 2007)
 * Can be used throughout treatment to evaluate the effectiveness of therapeutic approach for insecurely attached patients